Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 *"Nobody should have even known where the house* ***is."***

 Kevin sighed and ran his hand through a few days of accumulated beard.
 "Williams, folks on the Internet can figure your address out from a photo with a half-inch of green paint in the corner next to a stuffed bear if they try hard enough," he pointed out.
-"And we fought a huge court case on Etsicitty’s behalf over this place…"
+"And we fought a huge court case on Etsicitty’s behalf over this place..."

 He glanced at the sad heap of black wood and ruin that had once been a cosy country home and sighed.
 It had been a *nice* house, in its tiny unassuming rustic way.
 "Hell.
 I was the one who said to hold off on the toughened security glass and the fireproof paint until we got Julian’s go-ahead.
-If I’da just taken the liberty…"
+If I’da just taken the liberty..."

 *"Don’t you start beating yourself up, now."* Williams cautioned. *"Not after you just told me not to."*

 "Yeah.
 Look, I *know* we’ve got the resources to lean on the sheriff about this..."

-*"And I will,"* Williams promised. *"But I’m… look, if we catch whoever did this it’ll be an act of God.
+*"And I will,"* Williams promised. *"But I’m... look, if we catch whoever did this it’ll be an act of God.
 Something like this?
 Driving to their home and firebombing it then getting the hell outta Dodge?
 Far too easy to get away with."*

-"Yeah…" Kevin heaved a sigh, and inspected the pick-up that had escaped the flames, but not the vandals.
+"Yeah..."
+Kevin heaved a sigh, and inspected the pick-up that had escaped the flames, but not the vandals.
 Somebody had gouged the words *‘CULTURE RAPISTS’* into the hood with a screwdriver or something and then spray-painted the windshield red for good measure.

 *"We’ll focus the search online,"* Williams reported. *"This was a statement.
 They’ll brag about it, no doubt.
-When they do…"*
+When they do..."*

 "You’ll get them."